Mister Rogers' Neighborhood season 21

-The following is a list of episodes from the twenty-first season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1990 and early 1991.
+The following is a list of episodes from the twenty-first season of the PBS series, Mister Rogers' Neighborhood, which aired between November 1990 and August 1991.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Mouths and Feelings)

 Chef Brockett makes gingerbread faces that have different emotions.
 King Friday appoints Lady Aberlin as the Director of Research.
 Her first assignment revolves around people's reaction to a box that plays a recording of someone laughing.